Hermite interpolation with retractions on manifolds: Numerical experiments

-Dynamical low-rank approximation (DLRA) techniques are used to address the time integration of space discretized partial differential equations to mitigate computational costs and memory requirements.
-For 2D problems, the discretization of the PDE yields a matrix ordinary differential equation that DLRA techniques evolve on low-rank manifolds \cite{dlraRefPaper}.
-We consider DLRA integrators for which the rank remains fixed so that their output consists of a sequence $\paa{\tilde Y_i}_{i = 0}^{N_t}\subset \mcal_k$, where $k$ is the chosen rank, such that $\tilde Y_i\simeq Y(t_i)$, the solution at time $t_i$ of the matrix differential equation $\dot Y = F(Y,t)$, $Y\in\matr{m}{n}$, $t\in\pac{0,t_{\text{end}}}$.
+Such equations arise, for example, from the structured discretization of two-dimensional partial differential equations.
+DLRA assumes that $Y(t)$ admits, for every $t$, an accurate rank-$k$ approximation with $k \ll \min\{m,n\}$.
+In particular, this allows one to replace $Y_0$ by its best rank-$k$ approximation $\tilde Y_0$ (using the singular value decomposition).
+Letting $\mathcal M_k$ denote the manifold of rank-$k$ matrices, one replaces the dynamics~\eqref{eq:mldra} by $\dot{ \tilde Y} = \Pi_{\tilde Y}(F(\tilde Y,t))$, where $\Pi_{\tilde Y}$ denotes the orthogonal projection onto the tangent space $T_{\tilde Y}\mcal_k$, to ensure that $\tilde Y(t)$ remains on $\mathcal M_k$.
+This can significantly reduce the computational cost and memory requirements for numerical integration.
+In practice, some care is required in order to integrate the reduced differential equation on the manifold accurately and efficiently; see, e.g.,~\cite{unconventionalIntegrator}.
+Such an integrator returns a sequence $\paa{\tilde Y_i}_{i = 0}^{N_t}\subset \mcal_k$, such that $\tilde Y_i\simeq Y(t_i)$, the solution at time $t_i$ of the matrix differential equation.
 During the numerical integration, for each $\tilde Y_i$ we can store the best approximation of the vector $F(Y_i,t_i)$ on the tangent space $T_{\tilde Y_i}\mcal_k$, obtained as $\tilde V_i := \Pi_{\tilde Y_i}\pa{F(\tilde Y_i,t_i)}$.
 Then, the collection of triplets $\paa{\pa{\tilde Y_i,\tilde V_i,t_i}}_{i=0}^{N_t}$ can be fed to our RH interpolation scheme to obtain a continuously differentiable curve on $\mcal_k$ that approximates the best rank $k$ solution for every time $t$.
 Given the high accuracy of the interpolation scheme, one can expect that it is sufficient to interpolate a small fraction of the time samples to obtain a satisfactory approximation of the full solution curve.